 - Add lemon zest and lemon juice and mix well.
 Squeeze lemon juice in a separate bowl and add it to the saucepan - Mix it right away to prevent the eggs from getting grainy.2 lemons Lemon zest, 160 g Lemon juice

 - Heat it at medium-low heat while mixing constantly with a whisk.
 Scrape off the sides and center of the bottom pan evenly.
-Once it starts to thicken slightly, whisk with a high speed.
+Once it starts to thicken slightly, whisk at high speed.
 Continue heating until it starts bubbling all over.
 You can turn up the heat to medium heat if you can not see it bubbling at the end.

 - Strain it into the mixing bowl.
 Scrape off the bottom of the sieve to get all the curd.